morsimantov/Park-Me/README.md

 We thought about the parking problem in Tel Aviv, that almost every person encounters.
 We wanted to find a solution while answering each individual’s needs – whether it's personal preferences such as price and accessibility, or the need to plan a drive ahead due to the frequent changes in the occupancy of parking lots.

-The main innovation aspect of the project:

-**planning a drive ahead – meaning searching a parking lot a certain time ahead, and predicting if it’s going to be available**, in order to plan your drive in advance without having to worry about a parking lot at the last minute.
+The main innovation aspect of the project is **planning a drive ahead – meaning searching a parking lot a certain time ahead, and predicting if it’s going to be available**, in order to plan your drive in advance without having to worry about a parking lot at the last minute.

 * We collected data over the span of nearly 6 months and analyzed it.
 * We utilized advanced machine learning algorithms and trained different models in order to find the optimal one, with emphasis on high accuracy.